In his latest website update Branson argues soon offices will be a thing of the past, and says offering choice is the key to keeping employees happy.

 “Many employees who work from home are extremely diligent, get their job done, and get to spend more time with their families,” Branson wrote.
 “They waste less time commuting and get a better work/life balance.
 To force everybody to work in offices is old school thinking.”

-Branson added that in 30 years from now he expected offices to be a thing of the past, and said future workers will wonder why they ever existed.
-The Virgin boss doesn't believe it's “effective or productive” to force employees to follow one way of working: “Choice empowers people and makes for a more content workforce.”
+Branson said it was not “effective or productive” to force employees to follow one way of working: “Choice empowers people and makes for a more content workforce.”

 His opinion echoes a recent report into telework in Canada.
 The 2012 report from WorkShift Canada estimated the country could save $1.8bn in turnover costs by maximizing telework – and the desire for these kinds of opportunities is also great draw card for candidates.